Macula-Systems-LLC/purview-automation/purview-import.md

 > `--file <FILE>`
 >
-> The file to write the csv output to
+> The file to write the csv glossary term output to

+> ⚡ `-g, --governance-domain <GOVERNANCE_DOMAIN>` ⚡
+>
+> ⚡ The governance domain to filter by.
+Name or Id ⚡

 *Examples:*